Artemisia vulgaris. ‘Herb of the Moon Goddess’.

 Mugwort is a tall, bushy perennial native to Northern Asia, Africa and Europe.

-It’ll grow to about 1.3m high and about 90cm wide and displays pretty, small white flowers.
+It’ll grow about 1.3m high by 90cm wide and displays pretty, small white flowers.
 It can seed very easily so the flowers should be removed prior to the seeds setting.

 Mugwort can handle most soil types, prefers dry conditions and is tolerant of droughts.